thekarlbrown/ChangeTheWorld/README.md

 --TO-DO/Tactics for Implementation --

+if favorite/follow/rate fails, do I re-attempt rating, cancel the update and alert the user, or alternative

 figure out why appetize is crashing (likely because of location data issues) and figure out how to deal with that

 move reverse geocoding to server size depending on performance difference, required if app goes international due to hashmap